For better security, avoid installing a WordPress site using the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly designed for non-technical WordPress users, let’s go one step further and show you how to change a user name inside the WordPress database.
+Although this tutorial is mostly designed for non-technical WordPress users, let’s go one step further and show you how to change your username inside the WordPress database.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below: